superfly/docs/apps/persistent-storage.html.md

 ID                      STATE   NAME    SIZE    REGION  ZONE    ENCRYPTED       ATTACHED VM     CREATED AT
 vol_n0l9vlppld84635d    created data    1GB     lhr     b6a7    true            9080e694c64787  1 minute ago
 ```

-## Remove a volume from an app

-To remove a volume from a Fly App, delete the `mounts` section in `fly.toml` and `fly deploy` for a new release with this updated configuration.
-The volume will no longer be mounted on the file systems of the app's Machines.

-If you are done with the volume (or volumes, if there's more than one), **and you no longer need the data stored there**, you can delete each volume using `fly volume delete <vol-id>`.
-You'll continue to be charged for volumes you've provisioned even if they're not being used by any VMs.